TheRealBarenziah/waifu-generator/README.md

 # Clean your mess
 This unbloated module doesn't support file deletion.
 To do that, it's your responsibility, as a developer, to chose the correct approach between using the awesome [fs API](https://www.geeksforgeeks.org/node-js-fs-unlink-method/), using [higher level libs](https://www.npmjs.com/package/rimraf), or going for [OS level operation](https://linux.die.net/man/1/rm).

-Of course you're also free to skip the hassle by using the `skipFs` parameter !
+..Of course you're also free to skip the hassle by using the `skipFs` parameter !

 Take advantage of this module being unlicensed: please fork away and write the best solution for your specific need :)